Why Should I Learn to Play a Brass Instrument?

 Our aim is to provide a friendly, fun and inclusive environment in which to enjoy playing music and in so doing lay the foundations for the next generation of brass bandsmen and women.
 Several of our training band players have progressed to our own Main Band.

 From its inception, Phoenix Brass has had a vested interest in musical education and this is still continuing.
-We have an enthusiastic and talented Training Band Director, Marilyn Mason, who selects interesting and fun music.
+We have an enthusiastic and talented Training Band leader, Marilyn Mason, who selects interesting and fun music.
 The Band is committed to giving players of any age or ability the chance to perform and will supply instruments, group tuition and ongoing support to anyone interested in learning.

 We have trainee members of ages 7 to 60+, with members either reigniting an old hobby or learning from scratch.
 There is always something for everyone to get their teeth into and to suit most tastes.